OzLocke/ThePrisonTextAdventure/README.md

 I have gone away from the basic structure ebnough to need source control for the project

 ## Current State
-The game is incomplete, but all of the framework has been built and the majority of the work now involved should be on fleshing out the story and gameplay
+The game is complete.
+All that remains is testing, confirming scoring and endings work, and checking the text flow speed.